saurontech/meta-ecu-1270/README.md

    > parted -s /dev/sdb set 1 boot on
    ```

 2. __Copy Files to SD__
-   mount the newly partitioned SD and files to the corresponding locations with the following commands:
+   mount the newly partitioned SD and copy files to the corresponding locations with the following commands:

    ```sh
    > cd <YOCTO_PATH>/build/deploy-ti/images/j722s-ecu1270